HackingPheasant/dotfiles/README.md

       * `.environ` – *sh* compatible environment variables & umask
       * `.bashrc` if running in bash
 	  * `.environ` if it wasn't sourced yet
-  * `.xprofile` - X11 login script after `profile`

 The `.environ` file is intended to be safe to source from anywhere, including .bashrc – that way it also applies to `ssh $host $command` (which only uses .bashrc and not .profile).

-### .xinitrc

-Does the same as a display manager's Xsession script would do: sets `$DESKTOP_SESSION`; sources `.profile`, `.xprofile`; loads `.Xresources` and `.Xkbmap`.
-(Also sets a default background.)

-### .xprofile

-Loads `.Xresources` and `.Xkbmap` from alternate paths.

-Sets up session environment – shared between all DMs and xinit.
-Currently – kernel keyring, synaptics.

-If `$DESKTOP_SESSION` is empty (a bare WM is being started), starts necessary daemons: compositor, notification daemon, polkit agent, screensaver, systemd-logind lock event handler, xbindkeys.

-Also starts misc. daemons that are X11-dependent and per-session.

 All my terminal configuaritions are heavily based on [this superuser answer](https://superuser.com/a/789499) and [grawity's](https://github.com/grawity) [dotfiles](https://github.com/grawity/dotfiles).